HL7/davinci-pct/input/pagecontent/gfe_coordination_specification.md

 After the GFE Coordination Requester, expectedly a Convening provider, determines that GFE collection needs to be coordinated across providers and determines the set of services and providers necessary, they will search the Coordination Platform for the references (FHIR IDs) for the providers to coordinate with.
 This lookup is generally done with an NPI, Tax ID or other identifying methods as supported by the Coordination Platform.
 For the purposes of this IG, the Coordination Platform provides a sort of “White Pages” phonebook lookup of providers.
 It is expected that providers largely maintain their own networks of potential care team members or have other means to find providers to work with.
 The “phonebook” lookup provided by the Coordination Platform is not expected to serve as a means to lookup providers by services offered or their service locations.

-The Coordination Platform **SHALL** manage a current set of [[PCT Organization](StructureDefinition-davinci-pct-organization.html)](StructureDefinition-davinci-pct-organization.html), [[PCT Practitioner](StructureDefinition-davinci-pct-practitioner.html)](StructureDefinition-davinci-pct-practitioner.html), and [[HRex PractitionerRole](https://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-practitionerrole.html)](https://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-practitionerrole.html) resources as identified in this guide with enough data and searching capabilities to support GFE Coordination Requesters to identify and retrieve the FHIR IDs of GFE Contributors.
+The Coordination Platform **SHALL** manage a current set of [PCT Organization](StructureDefinition-davinci-pct-organization.html), [PCT Practitioner](StructureDefinition-davinci-pct-practitioner.html), and [HRex PractitionerRole](https://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-practitionerrole.html) resources as identified in this guide with enough data and searching capabilities to support GFE Coordination Requesters to identify and retrieve the FHIR IDs of GFE Contributors.

 #### Creating and Submitting a GFE Coordination Request